Iranian Weapons of Mass Destruction

 It covers the capabilities and uncertainties of Iran’s chemical weapons program, as well as the ambiguities of Iran’s CW strategy and intentions, with regards to its participation in the Chemical Weapons Convention (CWC), while possibly maintaining a CW program.

-The third working draft in the series is also now available on the CSIS web site at:
+The third working draft in the series is also now available here.

 It covers the capabilities and uncertainties of Iran’s biological weapons program, as well as the problems posed by the ease of access to dual-use technology, and Iran’s ambiguous BW strategy and intentions.
 It also lays out biological attack scenarios, as well as the obstacles to weaponization of biological agents and possible delivery options for Iran.

-The fourth working draft in this series is also now available on the CSIS web site at:
+The fourth working draft in this series is also now available here.

 This draft covers multiple aspects of Iran’s nuclear programs, including an assessment of Iran’s current nuclear status and possible future nuclear capabilities.
 In this draft is a history of Iran’s nuclear ambitions, the progress in the different sectors of Iran’s nuclear programs, the declared and possible functions of Iran’s nuclear facilities, and issues posed by Iranian ambiguity regarding its nuclear program, among other aspects of Iran’s nuclear program.
 Although it is difficult to draw a clear picture of Iran’s nuclear ambitions, capabilities, and intentions – which is also a factor discussed in this section – this draft draws as clear a picture as possible with the open source information that is currently available.